sachinsinghi/GUI-docs/README.md

 GUI-docs
 ==========

-> This is the repository in which we develop the documentation of the gUI including the file server and generator
+> This is the repository in which we develop the documentation of the GUI including the file server and generator

 ### Content